GBSD board meeting — May 7, 2026

 Oregon requirement

-state law requires music instruction at all grade levels
+State law requires music instruction at all grade levels

 District-wide impact